 If you are a French speaker, teaching me French could also count towards your 25-hours as I'm keen to learn the language.

-Since May 2015 we have hosted over 163 Workaway volunteers, they came from Australia, New Zealand, America, Mexico, Brazil, Argentina, Holland, France, Poland, Russia, Finland, Sweden, Jersey, England, Wales, Ireland, Scotland, Thailand, Switzerland, Colombia, Germany, Denmark, Turkey, the Czech Republic, Greece and Belarus, but we still have room for, and need more volunteers during 2019.
+Since May 2015 we have hosted over 163 Workaway volunteers, they came from Australia, New Zealand, America, Mexico, Brazil, Argentina, Holland, France, Poland, Russia, Finland, Sweden, Jersey, England, Wales, Ireland, Scotland, Thailand, Switzerland, Colombia, Germany, Denmark, Turkey, the Czech Republic, Greece, India and Belarus, but we still have room for, and need more volunteers during 2020/2021.

 Help is also required with carpentry polishing, gardening if you have those specific skills, oh and things like dust management (a fancy title for helping to keep the place tidy and comfortable to live in) if you don't.
 All tasks, even the mundane like keeping the house clean are all equally important.